-Leader of the Co uncil Role Purpose Prosperity, Wellbeing and Safer Communities To provide clear political leadership both within and outside the County Council to help advance all of the County Council's key outcomes.
-To create effective internal and external relationships with key organisations both within Staffordshire, nationally and internationally.
-Key External Relationships to be a member.
-Public sector bodies locally, nationally and internationally as appropriate including the LEP, Staffordshire Strategic Partnership, County Council's Network, Midlands Engine, Midlands Connects Board, Constellation Partnership, criminal justice partners, HM Treasury and the Department for Communities & Local Government Business locally, nationally and internationally as appropriate Key Internal Cabinet Senior Leadership Team Relationships Shadow Cabinet Appropriate Scrutiny Committees Strategic Development and implementation of Overall Property Strategy Responsibilities Council's Strategic Plan District and Town deals (strategy) To lead on Public Sector reform Strategic HR Operational Comms - por accorda - John Ha
+Leader of the Council Role Purpose To be responsible for the Council's overall vision, strategy and budget setting and monitoring.
+To provide clear political leadership both within and outside the County Council to help advance all of Prosperity, , the County Council's key outcomes.
+Wellbeing and nships with key organisations both within Staffordshire, Safer nationally and internationally.
+Communities To win new resources for Staffordshire to deliv everyone has the opportunity to prosper, be here er the vision of a connected Staffordshire, where ealthy and happy To be accountable for the development and de livery of the county council strategies and to ensure that those strategies are able to meet the outcomes s required by the Council and Cabinet.
+To appoint and hold Cabinet colleagues to acc ancial and operational performance in those areas meets • n, Business Plan and the Medium Term Financial Strategy (MTFS). • To hold Cabinet colleagues accountable for the delivery of the appropriate key projects/programmes including the delivery on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS. e e e e e e e e e e e e e e e e e e e To Chair meetings of the Cabinet To represent, or appoint a representative of, the County Council on a range of outside bodies both within and outside of Staffordshire.
+To be the County Council's representative on the Local Enterprise Partnership (LEP) In consultation with the Chief Executive, to appoint (and/or remove) officers and members (as appropriate) to act as Directors on Boards of companies of which the County Council is a member or is to be a member.
+Key External Public sector bodies locally, nationally and inte Public sector bodies locally, nationally and internationally as appropriate including the LEP, Relationships Staffordshire Strategic Partnership, County Council's Network, Midlands Engine, Midlands Connects Board, Constellation Partnership, criminal justice partners, HM Treasury and the Department for Communities & Local Government Business locally, nationally and internationally as appropriate Key Internal Cabinet Senior Leadership Team Relationships Shadow Cabinet Appropriate Scrutiny Committees Strategic Development and implementation of Overall Property Strategy Responsibilities Council's Strategic Plan District and Town deals (strategy) To lead on Public Sector reform Strategic HR Operational Comms

-Responsibilities

-Project Overseeing all key projects through Cabinet Men nbers
+Responsibilities Project Responsibilities Overseeing all key projects through Cabinet Members

-Responsibilities